ashaypatel/ad-brain-regions-study/02_ambient_correction/README.md

    takes care of this, it is good to make sure that the correct checkpoint files are being generated in the correct folders.

 4. **Check ambient RNA plots for EACH sample**
-   I created a script to extract plots and barcodes for each file.
-This script creates a file named **f** that needs to be transfered to your local machine.
+   This script creates a folder named **selected_files_only** that contains barcode and ambient RNA plot information for each sample.
+This folder needs to be transfered to your local machine upon creation.
 Please assess each ambient RNA plot individually.
-Further information on what plots should and should not can be ascertained here: https://cellbender.readthedocs.io/en/latest/usage/index.html.
+Further information on what plots should and should not look like can be ascertained here: https://cellbender.readthedocs.io/en/latest/usage/index.html.
 Also, its worth looking at general CellBender documentation to see if changes need to be applied to the general usage.
    ```bash
    bash copy_cellbender_files.sh
    ```